UTD-FAST-Lab/NDSAStudy/README.md

 ### Post-processing Results

-We provide two post-processing scripts to further analyze the results.
+As described in the We provide two post-processing scripts to further analyze the results.

 First, navigate to the `scripts/analysis` directory.